 Anis Tungekar, 64, suffered fatal brain injuries after being kicked in the head by a 30-year-old Uber driver as he walked away from a traffic dispute in the first block of North Jefferson Street on Sept.
 2, according to the Tungekar family’s attorney. filed the suit in Cook County Circuit Court against Uber and its driver, Fangqi Lu.

 Tungekar was taken to Northwestern Memorial Hospital, where he died two days later without ever regaining consciousness.
-The medical examiner’s office ruled Tungekar’s death a homicide from blunt force trauma to the head. said Tungekar suffered severe brain damage.
+The medical examiner’s office ruled Tungekar’s death a homicide from blunt force trauma to the head.
+His attorney said Tungekar suffered severe brain damage.

 Lu’s violent tendencies surfaced during the investigation into the Uber driver by and his firm, Wise Morrissey LLC.

 Last July 1, Chicago attorney Scott Gore had summoned a rideshare to take him from his North Side home to a Cubs game.
 But as game-day traffic slowed his progress, Gore asked his driver, Lu, to take an alternate route and an argument ensued.

 “Lu refused Gore’s requests and began to verbally threaten him,” said the attorney for Gore.
 “As Gore exited the vehicle, he was viciously attacked by Lu who punched Gore in the face knocking him to the ground.
 Once Lu fled the scene, Gore contacted the Chicago Police to file a report and called Uber later and informed Uber that he was attacked by a driver and provided Lu’s name and telephone number.”

 The Uber representative informed Gore that Uber would investigate the matter.